Assam: Digboi MLA warns businessmen over drainage project

 Dimpy Sonowal, the Vice Chairman of Digboi Municipality Board, Dibya Jyoti Dutta, Inspector Digboi Police Station, Executive Officer Aniruddha Bora, Digboi, along with contractors, engineers, and public leaders, accompanied the elected representatives.

-According to the BJP legislator Suren Phukan, the Assam Chief Minister’s Corpus has funded the drainage project stretching from Charali Market to Ramnagar via Borbil area along the NH 38, covering a distance of nearly 3.5 kilometres, with an estimated amount of Rs 8 crores under the signature project.
+According to the BJP legislator Suren Phukan, the Assam Chief Minister’s Corpus has funded the drain project stretching from Charali Market to Ramnagar via Borbil area along the NH 38, covering a distance of nearly 3.5 kilometres, with an estimated amount of Rs 8 crores under the signature project.

-However, sounding alert to a few individual businessmen obstructing the progress in excavation in front of their business establishments, the MLA said that the businessmen themselves were providing scopes, inviting the administration to deal with the matter with an iron fist.
+However, sounding alert to a few individual businessmen obstructing the progress in excavation infront of their business establishments, the MLA said that the businessmen themselves were providing scopes, inviting the administration to deal with the matter with an iron fist.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!